13302296C/flutter_rte/README.md

 By default widget is trying to occupy all available width and sizes its height based on the height of its content, but not less than the value of `minHeight` attribute of [HtmlEditor] widget.
 <br /><br />
-If explicit `height` is provided - the widget will size it's height precisely to the value of `height`.
-In this case, if content height is lagrer than the widget height - the content becomes scrollable.
+If explicit `height` is provided - the widget will size it's height precisely to the value of `height` attribute.
+In this case, if content height is greater than the widget height - the content becomes scrollable.

 ### Toolbar Position